pubsubdb/pubsubdb/docs/distributed_orchestration.md

 Importantly, this dual-action approach spawns a seemingly perpetual chain of activities.
 The engine consistently finds itself processing either the concluding leg of a previous activity or the initiating leg of the subsequent one.
 This method of duplexing serves as the linchpin in accomplishing fluid, responsive, and efficient orchestration of long-running processes in a distributed system.
 It adheres to the ECA pattern, restricts the execution scope to one unit at a time, and critically, allows the system to maintain high throughput by optimally managing its computational resources.

+And from a data modeling standpoint, the resulting information flow is cabaple of modeling repeated inputs into leg 2, allowing for signaling patterns crucial to building a robust reentrant process engine.

 ## From ECA Units to Meaningful Business Processes: The Role of Enterprise Application Integration
 The transformation of isolated event-driven operations, or ECA units, into cohesive business processes calls for an intermediary abstraction layer to direct and synchronize these individual units.
 Enterprise Application Integration (EAI) plays this pivotal role, acting as a crucial orchestrator.

 EAI serves as a principal scheme for unification, amalgamating separate ECA units into a comprehensive network of business processes.
 It describes the rules for data exchange among these units, fostering their collective participation in executing complex workflows that span across varied services and subsystems.
 EAI ensures that the transmitted data complies with predetermined schemas and data types, thereby enhancing interoperability and ensuring data consistency across the distributed system.

 ## Leveraging CQRS to Enable Self-Perpetuation
-In the orchestration of business processes, *operational continuity* emerges as a critical aspect.
-This is where Command Query Responsibility Segregation (CQRS) has a pivotal role to play.
+Command Query Responsibility Segregation (CQRS) plays a pivotal role in delivering *operational continuity*.
 CQRS fundamentally decouples the 'write' operations (commands) from the 'read' operations (queries) in a system, thus enabling an operationally resilient and efficient environment.

 Let's take a sequence of tasks: `A`, `B`, and `C`.
 In a conventional execution flow, the completion of `A` directly initiates `B`, which in turn sets off `C`: